Latest Drift (DRIFT) News Update

 Conclusion

-Drift's development trajectory has sharply pivoted from performance optimization to crisis management and security-first rebuilding.
-The critical question now is whether its ambitious recovery plan can successfully relaunch the protocol and rebuild shattered user trust.
+Drift's development trajectory has sharply pivoted from aggressive performance optimization to a foundational security overhaul after a devastating exploit.
+The key question now is whether its rebuilt, audit-intensive codebase can successfully relaunch and regenerate the trading volume needed to fund user recovery.

 What is next on DRIFT’s roadmap?